Dominic, founder of the order

 Painting by Fra Filippo Lippi (1406-09.10.1469):

-Madonna dell' Umilità con angeli e santi carmelitani; too t
+Madonna dell' Umilità con angeli e santi carmelitani; too the Madonna of Humility.

 In early time it belongs to the collection of Trivulzio, now preserved in the Museo Castello Sforzesco.
 Milano, and too named the Trivulzio Madonna, after the name of the previous owner.